Authentication

 MethodEndpointPurpose

-POST/oauth/tokenIssue an access token (client-credentials or authorization-code).
+POST/partner/v1/oauth/tokenIssue an access token (client-credentials grant).

-POST/oauth/introspectInspect a token's active state, scope and expiry.
+POST/partner/v1/oauth/introspectInspect a token's active state, scope and expiry.

-GET/.well-known/jwks.jsonPublic signing keys (JWKS) for token verification.
+GET/partner/v1/oauth/jwksEdDSA public key (JWKS) for token verification.

 Token errors